alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 It's still hard, but I have a better handle on how projects organize themselves (as well as how they fall apart, which is an unfortunate but inevitable lesson).

-Let's call this a wash.
+When I imagine the world where I did a PhD instead, it feels like a wash.
 My research self-confidence was at a near bottom in undergrad and it would have improved regardless of where I went.
 I was getting better, I just didn't realize it yet.